Condorcet Markets: Introduction

 \section{Introduction}

-Information markets (also known as prediction markets) \cite{alos-ferrer05asset,kelly56new,beygelzimer2012learning,kets14betting} are markets of all-or-nothing contracts (so-called Arrow securities) that pay one unit of currency if a designated event occurs and nothing otherwise.
+Information, or prediction, markets are markets of all-or-nothing contracts (so-called Arrow securities) that pay one unit of currency if a designated event occurs and nothing otherwise (see \cite{alos-ferrer05asset,beygelzimer2012learning,kets14betting} for models of such markets).
 Under the view, inspired by \cite{hayek45use}, that markets are good aggregators of the information dispersed among traders, proponents of information markets have argued that equilibrium prices are accurate estimates of the probability of the designated event.
-Much research---theoretical and empirical---has probed this interpretation of prices in information markets, finding that equilibrium prices successfully track the traders' average belief about the event, under several models of trader's utilities \cite{pennock_thesis,wolfers04prediction}.
+Recent research---theoretical and empirical---has probed this interpretation of prices in information markets, finding that equilibrium prices successfully track the traders' average belief about the event, under several models of trader's utilities \cite{pennock_thesis,wolfers04prediction}.

-In this paper we address a closely related, but different question: {\em if we are to take a decision based on the information we extract from the equilibrium price, how accurate would such a decision be?} In other words, rather than relating equilibrium prices to belief aggregation, we relate them directly to the quality of the decision they would support.
+In this paper we address a closely related, but different question: {\em if a decision maker takes a decision based on the information they extract from the equilibrium price of the market, how accurate would the decision be?} Therefore, rather than relating equilibrium prices to the aggregation of traders' beliefs, we relate them directly to the quality of the decision they would support.
 We frame the above question within the standard binary choice framework of epistemic social choice, stemming from the Condorcet jury theorem tradition \cite{Condorcet1785,grofman83thirteen,young88condorcet} and the maximum-likelihood estimation approach to voting \cite{grofman83thirteen,conitzer05common,pivato13voting,elkind16rationalizations}.